 Hong Kong’s Education Bureau has announced that all Hong Kong schools will extend their CNY holidays.
-Schools will reopen in March 2020.
-This is to safeguard students’ health in view of the Novel Coronavirus.
+There is no date set for schools to reopen.
+This is to safeguard students’ health in view of COVID-19.

-Parents and students need to get ready to do some learning at home this Spring term!
+Parents and students need to get ready to do some learning at home this year!
 We caught up with JEROME BARTY-TAYLOR, an expert in home learning who shared a practical guide that covers:

 - How to prepare and manage content sent from school

 - The physical set up of home learning